most famous diamonds

 Koh-i-Noor

-Rumors said that this diamond weighed 793 carats – a more realistic value is 191 carats -, but through the centuries it was polished and cut to the current form of a 105.6-carat gem.
+Rumors said that this diamond weighed 793 carats – a more realistic value is 191 carats -but it was polished and cut to the current form of a 105.6-carat gem through the centuries.

-For almost 170 years was in the possession of the British royal family.
+For almost 170 years, it was in the possession of the British royal family.

 It was in front of the cross of the Queen Mary’s crown.

-Now the diamond is on public display in the Juwel House at the London Tower.
+The diamond is now publicly displayed in the Juwel House at the London Tower.

 Queen Mary's crown